spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].categories[*].values`

-The set of possible categorical values that will be accepted by Spice.ai for the category `name`.
+Specifies the list of discrete category `name` values.

-Any values appearing in the data source that do not appear in this list will be ignored.
+Unspecified values in source data are ignored and are not included in the dataspace observations.

 ### `dataspaces[*].tags`

-A list of tags.
+Specifies the list of tags.
 Each item is a string value.
-If this value appears in the data source, it will be sent to the AI Engine in the observation.
+Unspecified tags in source data are ignored and are not included in the dataspace observations.

 **Example**